 Add the kale, chickpeas, carrots, chicken, and 1/4 cup grated Parmesan to a bowl.

 Add 1/4 cup of creamy Caesar dressing, then stir until everything is coated in dressing.
-I thought I was going to have to add more dressing at first, but I just kept stirring and eventually the dressing distributed.
+I thought I was going to have to add more dressing at first, but I just kept stirring and eventually, the dressing was distributed.

 Add about one heaping cup full of the salad mixture to the center of a large, burrito-sized tortilla.